 What is jaundice?

-Jaundice is a health problem that causes your skin and /or the white part of your eyes to turn yellow.
-It is caused by too much bilirubin in your body.
+Jaundice is a side effect of having too much bilirubin in your body.
+It can cause parts of your body to turn yellow, like your skin and the white part of your eyes.
 Bilirubin is an orange-yellow substance that is made when your body breaks down red blood cells.
 Your liver takes bilirubin out of your blood and changes it to “conjugated bilirubin.”
 This bilirubin goes through the bile duct and mixes with your stool to leave your body.
 Your bilirubin level can be checked with a blood test.

 What causes jaundice?

-- Hemolytic anemia is a health issue where too many red blood cells are being broken down.
-This makes too much bilirubin for the liver to handle.
+- Hemolytic anemia, a health issue where too many red blood cells are being broken down making too much bilirubin for the liver to handle.

 What symptoms does jaundice cause?